Improving cover crop performance with community science

 Project outcomes:

 This project will contribute to agricultural sustainability in multiple ways.
 By generating context-specific management recommendations for improving cover crop performance, farmers across the north-central region will reap greater environmental and economic benefits from their cover crops.
 For example, high biomass cover crops contribute to greater weed control and nutrient cycling, which can then reduce the need for expensive inputs like herbicides and fertilizers that also harm the environment.
 Strong cover crop growth is crucial for building soil health and organic matter, which then increases the long-term resilience of farms by buffering against extreme and unpredictable weather patterns.
-There are also plans underway to integrate the methods and findings of this project into water quality programs that offer cover crop incentive payments to farmers based on site-specific best management practices and a minimum biomass threshold.
+We are also in the process of translating the methods and findings of this project into an app that will allow farmers to monitor cover crop performance in their fields in real time, which could be used to inform management decisions, support performance-based incentive programs, and facilitate farmer-led experimentation.
 Importantly, our community science approach will contribute to improved farmer wellbeing.
 The Virtual Cover Crop Chats and Interactive Cover Crop Map support farmer-to-farmer learning and help participants build a trusted network of peers.
 Farmers will also benefit from engaging in collective action through this project, which can foster a sense of community and empowerment, along with being highly effective at catalyzing change.

 Success stories: